jbshelton/GBAudioPlayerV2/README.md

 #### Using the GUI and description
 Here's an overview of the options you can choose from:
 - Sample rate\- the box in the middle of the GUI has various sample rates that you can choose from that are calculated based on the other options you choose\.
 Keep in mind that some higher rates may not work on the original Gameboy due to speed limitations\.
 - System\- choose from either Gameboy \(GB\) or Gameboy Color \(GBC\)\.
-Despite the fact that the Gameboy Advance has Gameboy Color compatibility, the HQ mode special to GBC will NOT work properly because of how the sound mixing works on the GBA\.
-HQ mode is not compatible with the original Gameboy for the same reason\.
+Despite the fact that the Gameboy Advance has Gameboy Color compatibility, the HQ mode will NOT work properly because of how the sound mixing works on the GBA\.
+Keep in mind that choosing the original GB will restrict the sample rate, as it runs slower than the GBC\.
 - Channels\- choose from stereo or mono output\.
 Mono can reduce the ROM size if you want more audio on a single cartridge without sacrificing sample rate\.
 Mono input audio files force the output to mono so it doesn't take up unnecessary cartridge space\.
-- Encoding mode\- the Legacy mode is a lo\-fi mode that only uses the pulse volume registers for playing back audio\.
-The HQ mode, which only works on the Gameboy Color, uses the pulse volume registers in combination with the master volume registers to get a much wider range of amplitudes, which in turn makes the audio higher quality, but takes up more cartridge space, therefore reducing the sample rate\.
+- Encoding mode\- the Legacy mode is a lo\-fi mode that only uses the pulse volume registers for playing back audio, and should work on a Gameboy Advance\.
+The HQ mode uses the pulse volume registers in combination with the master volume registers to get a much wider range of amplitudes, which in turn makes the audio higher quality, but takes up more cartridge space, therefore reducing the sample rate\.

 When you've picked out all the settings you want, hit the **Make the ROM\!** button, and make sure to choose the directory of all the code, or else it won't work properly\.